The Best of Little Things Matter

 February

 Become a Respected Leader—Leadership is a privilege.
-It’s not something you take; it’s not something get; it’s not a title.
+It’s not something you take; it’s not something you get; it’s not a title.
 It is something you earn by becoming a person who is respected.

 Who Do I Have to Become To Get What I Want?—Most people focus their attention on what they need to DO to achieve their goals and never consider who they need to BECOME.
 Of the 203 posts on this blog, I think this is the most important.